Anand7Choudhary/AnandChoudhary/README.md

 hey there!
 This is a redesigned personal website for Anand Choudhary.

-You can view the site on the following link> https://anand-choudhary.netlify.app/
+You can view the site on the following link : https://anand-choudhary.netlify.app/